[Holodeck:

 all to the centre of the ship.

 TORRES: But it's not just that we're being led back here.
-I mean,
+I mean, rooms

-is somehow changing the layout of the ship?
+somehow changing the layout of the ship?

 EMH: There is another possibility.
-Exposure to some types of E-M
+Exposure to some types of EM

 radiation has been known to cause hallucinations.
 Perhaps it's not the